eisenmsi/Chemotaxis/README.md

 # Chemotaxis Simulation with Information Theory Analysis

 This project simulates chemotaxis behavior in biological organisms using a grid or maze environment.
 It also incorporates information theory analysis to study the decision-making processes of these organisms.
 Chemotaxis is the movement of cells or organisms in response to a gradient of a chemical substance.
 In this simulation, we aim to model and analyze how organisms navigate towards certain chemicals in their environment.
+This project was realized in a group at the summer academy in Disentis 2023 by the German Academic Scholarship Foundation.

 ## Table of Contents